Accelerating New Economic Value

 Steam engines, mass production, and Internet technology each brought epic revolution to business.
 Today we are in the midst of what is often called the fourth industrial revolution – the convergence of physical things with the Internet: the Internet of Things.

 Internet of Things.
-Industrial Internet.
-Internet of Everything.
-The terms referring to the convergence of physical things with the digital world of the Internet are different from North America to Europe to Asia.
-Yet at their essence, they are all about the same thing: the pervasive opportunity to create economic value by making things smart – from cars and clothes, to buildings and factories.
+Industry 4.0.
+Vehicle-to-Everything Connectivity.
+The convergence of physical things with the digital world of the internet is enabling innovation and opportunties to create economic value by making things automated and connected – from cars and homes to factories and cities.

 Beyond the Hype